robfatland/serverless/azure/tutorial.md

 from the image is ... well we did a build in the tutorial so I'm voting on the JVM idea.
 Anyway you get something (where is it???) and you then run it and there is your textbook quote.

+### Understanding Docker in relation to WSL 2

+From [this Docker Desktop page](https://docs.docker.com/docker-for-windows/wsl/) about the WSL 2 backend:

+> Windows Subsystem for Linux (WSL) 2 introduces a significant architectural change as it is a full Linux
+> kernel built by Microsoft, allowing Linux containers to run natively without emulation.
+With Docker Desktop
+> running on WSL 2, users can leverage Linux workspaces and avoid having to maintain both Linux and Windows
+> build scripts.
+In addition, WSL 2 provides improvements to file system sharing, boot time, and allows
+> access to some cool new features for Docker Desktop users.

+> Docker Desktop uses the dynamic memory allocation feature in WSL 2 to greatly improve the resource
+> consumption.
+This means, Docker Desktop only uses the required amount of CPU and memory resources
+> it needs, while enabling CPU and memory-intensive tasks such as building a container to run much faster.

+> Additionally, with WSL 2, the time required to start a Docker daemon after a cold start is
+> significantly faster.
+It takes less than 10 seconds to start the Docker daemon when compared
+> to almost a minute in the previous version of Docker Desktop.